-Component Phase Project action Mitigation measures Monitoring me Biological Components Construction General engineering/construction works Material transportation Material storage Avoidance measures have been considered particularly during the design of the facilities and include: minimisation of the footprint of individual facilities; utilization of the existing modified habitat for placement of temporary facilities was prioritized as much as possible.
-1) vegetation and topsoil disturbance: limiting natural vegetation disturbance to the minimum necessary during construction works.
+Component Phase Project action Mitigation measures Monitoring mea Biological Components Construction General engineering/construction works Material transportation Material storage Avoidance measures have been considered particularly during the design of the facilities and include: minimisation of the footprint of individual facilities; utilization of the existing modified habitat for placement of temporary facilities was prioritized as much as possible. vegetation and topsoil disturbance: limiting natural vegetation disturbance to the minimum necessary during construction works.
 For this purpose, limits of temporary and permanent facilities will be clearly signed in order to reduce the risk of footprint creep; in order to minimize the mortality of wildlife species, biological surveys (pre-construction surveys) will be implemented to identify and eventually relocate fauna species.
-Company's Biodiversity Assistant Specialist will perform pre-construction surveys in the areas where temporary and permanent facilities will be located (not earlier than 7 days before).
-The survey will be collected by the -Company's Biodiversity Assistant Specialist and translocated to undisturbed but similar sites within the Aol.
+Company's Biodiversity Assistant Specialist will perform pre-construction.
+If any of these species are observed, they will be collected by the -Company's Biodiversity Assistant Specialist will be conted (not earlier than 7 days before).
+The survey will focus on fauna species with limited mobility (e.g., mammals and reptiles) that cannot move ahead of construction.
+If any of these species are observed, they will be collected by the -Company's Biodiversity Assistant Specialist will write anotation they and permanent facilities will be coated to undisturbed but similar sites within the Aol.
 Reptiles will be caught and moved to a suitable receptor site, no smaller than the capture site and containing the same habitat characteristics and prey availability, at a minimum distance of 50 m from the Project footprint during construction phase.
-If essential works are required in winter, when tortoise are hibernating, then the works area should be carefully for thibernation burrows.
-If a neptile is found during such works and it is hibernating, it should be carefully moved to an alternative part of the site that will remain undisturbed.
-If this is not possible, then the animal should be taken in to care until it can be released on site, the following spring.
-The monitoring of the activity of the identified species of conservation concern Marbled Polecat (Vormela pergusna, VU) will be performed, through the use of endoscopic cameras located within the burrows.
-If any living specimen is observed and essenti Monitoring around the Observation identified re the Aol Records of Records of road or on t Weekly model
+If essential works are required in winter, when tortoise are hibernating, then the works are as should be carefully for hibernation burrows.
+If a reptile is found during such works and it is hibernating, it should be carefully moved to an alternative part of the site that will remain undisturbed.
+If this is not possible, then the animal should be taken and essential works that involve breaking ground are required in the Monitoring r around the o Observation identified rep the Aol Records of a Records of or road or on th Weekly more

-- ng reports results of invasive flora species within and he construction site - ions records of fauna species, and in particular of the reptile species of conservation concern within and around - of accidents involving wildlife - of observation of live animal or carcasses along the access n the construction site - nonitoring results of the riverbank
+- g reports results of invasive flora species within and ne construction site - tions records of fauna species, and in particular of the I reptile species of conservation concern within and around - of accidents involving wildlife - of observation of live animal or carcasses along the access n the construction site - nonitoring results of the riverbank